 Natural gas is a fossil fuel that contributes to climate change, so there is a broad movement to eliminate it from construction.

 The rules around natural gas are evolving and each jurisdiction decides for itself how to regulate it.
 Some cities have “reach codes” that prohibit its use in new construction.
-In San Jose the reach code applies to ADUs but not JADUs.
+In San Jose, the reach code applies to ADUs but not JADUs.
 Your jurisdiction could be different.

 To avoid confusion at the planning office, you need an experienced ADU designer who’s aware of the codes as they apply to accessory dwelling units.